Combined Modern Languages

 Your year abroad may be spent working in cities related to the language(s) you are studying, either as a teacher or (with University agreement) through an arranged work placement.
 This allows you to develop your transferable workplace skills as an integral part of your studies.

 The course also allows you to take the Learning From Experience (LiFE) option, which lets you earn credits toward your degree for work/research placements, volunteer roles or internships undertaken alongside your studies.
 This option gives you the opportunity to enhance your employability skills, to reflect on the ways in which you've done so, and to learn to express this to potential employers.
+You also have the option of following a route that includes Initial Teacher Training (ITT), required for teaching in English and Welsh schools.

 To make sure you take the right steps on your career path, we’re here to give you help, support and advice throughout your study.
 Even after you’ve graduated, we continue to give you support for up to five years.